J.K. Rowling owns and makes profit—I just play.

 He had to discover this one on his own.

 Finally, another few weeks ended in exasperation.
-Kingsley even admitting that he hadn't the foggiest what to do.
+Kingsley even admitted that he hadn't the foggiest what to do.
 In a desperate bid, he solemnly handed Harry a golden chain—a familiar hourglass encircled with runes.

 "Catch them Harry, find our answers.
 We need to know why this happened after the war was over."
 They worked out safety signals in case something occurred, a password for the truth, and a password for lies in case of a deeper conspiracy.
 The clapped each other's back for luck, as two war weary men would, and then nodded at each other in a silent pact.